Breece D'J Pancake

-A photo of South Charleston from the river.
-The Dunbar Bridge can be seen.

 Breece Dexter John Pancake (June 29, 1952 - April 8, 1979) was an American short story writer, called "one of the greatest authors you've never heard of" in an article on his work in Study Breaks.
 Pancake was a native of West Virginia.
 Several of his short stories were published in The Atlantic Monthly and other periodicals during his lifetime.

-Pancake died from suicide in 1979 on Palm Sunday when he was 26.
-His motives are still unclear, but some speculate the death of his father from alcohol abuse and of a close friend from a gruesome car accident may have influenced his decision to end his own life.
+Pancake died from suicide in 1979 on Palm Sunday.
+He was 26.